ScoobyPippen/gm5byte/README.md

 # GM 5 Byte key calculator

-Tools and reference implementations for reproducing the "GM 5-byte" key derivation flow documented in the SA015BCR platform.
+Tools and reference implementations for reproducing the "GM 5-byte" key derivation flow.
 The project focuses on understanding how OEM password blobs are transformed into the short authentication keys used by service tools.

 ## Highlights